viets-software-club/truffle-ai/README.md

 ## Structure

+### Github (./.github)

+This module contains GitHub Actions for assigning the creator of a PR, verifying PRs, testing and building the `packages`, build the Docker Images and create a released version based on Git Tags.

 ### Database (./db)

 Contains the sql files.
 Has Taskfile commands to delete all tables, policies, types etc. and recreate them via psql.